ummel/fusionModel/README.md

     ![\\hat{Y}\_{r}](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;%5Chat%7BY%7D_%7Br%7D "\hat{Y}_{r}").

-fusionModel’s approach can be viewed as a logical extension of existing mixed statistical matching techniques that utilize either stochastic or predictive mean matching in the modeling step.
+fusionModel’s approach can be viewed as a logical extension of existing mixed statistical matching techniques that utilize conditional mean models in Step 1.
 It builds upon them in the following ways:

 -   Microsoft’s [LightGBM](https://lightgbm.readthedocs.io/en/latest/)
     gradient boosting framework is used for Step 1.
 This allows the